-Police Athletic League (PAL) Center - Located in a QCT, the center houses the non-profit Toledo PAL organization.
-The Toledo PAL works with Toledo's youth to build character through athletic, academic, and leadership development programs.

-Highland Park Community Center/Asian Resource Center - Provides services for all ages from prenatal to elderly population, including interpretation services.
-The city's Highland Park is located in a QCT.

-Eleanor Kahle Community/Senior Center - Programs offered at the center enhance the dignity and support the independence of area seniors, while encouraging involvement in and with the community.
-The center is located near Toledo's Willys Park and adjacent to several QCTs.

-Jefferson Senior Center - The center is located in a QCT and hosts a wide variety of programs and services, including educational and entertainment programs, health promotion activities and support services to help seniors remain healthy and independent.

-East Toledo Family Center (ETFC) - The ETFC is an anchor organization in the East Toledo community.
+- Police Athletic League (PAL) Center Located in a QCT, the center houses the non-profit Toledo PAL organization.
+The Toledo PAL works with Toledo's youth to build character through athletic, academic, and leadership development programs. - Highland Park Community Center/Asian Resource Center Provides services for all ages from prenatal to elderly population, including interpretation services.
+The city's Highland Park is located in a QCT. - Eleanor Kahle Community/Senior Center Programs offered at the center enhance the dignity and support the independence of area seniors, while encouraging involvement in and with the community.
+The center is located near Toledo's Willys Park and adjacent to several QCTs. - Jefferson Senior Center The center is located in a QCT and hosts a wide variety of programs and services, including educational and entertainment programs, health promotion activities and support services to help seniors remain healthy and independent. - East Toledo Family Center (ETFC) The ETFC is an anchor organization in the East Toledo community.
 Programs and services offered at the center help ages from birth to seniors.
 The ETFC collaborates with neighborhood residents, libraries, community agencies, businesses, schools and churches to champion for the East Toledo community.
 The ETFC is located in a QCT.

-The city is in the process of engaging a firm to assist with the development and issuance of requests for proposals (RFPs) for contractors to complete these projects and for construction management services as they are underway.
-This will occur during the second half of 2023, with construction expected to begin during the fourth quarter.
-Improvements will be completed throughout 2024, 2025 and 2026.

-Negative Economic Impacts, Economic Impact Assistance: Other
+Project design and construction began in 2024.
+To date, a total of \$1,075,155 has been expended for site improvements at the Community and Senior Centers.
+Work includes parking lot repairs at the PAL Building, Eleanor Kahle Community/Senior Center and the Jefferson senior Center.
+Roof replacements at the PAL Building, Eleanor Kahle Community/Senior Center, the Jefferson Center and the East Toledo Family Center we also completed.

+During the remainder of 2025 and throughout 2026 additional improvements such as HVAC, plumbing, electrical and interior upgrades and renovations will be completed at the centers.

-Vision Zero Program \$1,000,000
+Vision Zero Program \$189,901

-Adopted Budget\$60,000Obligations\$59,910Expenses\$59,901
+Adopted Budget \$189,901

+Obligations \$189,901

+Expenses \$165,989